Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 > ![invite button](https://i.lu.je/2025/Discord_ivzV8uc0F8.png)

 ### Ask to Join
-To make your lobby a invite-only, set your (xref:DiscordRPC.Party.PrivacySetting) to `Private`.
+To make your lobby a invite-only, set your [Privacy Settings](xref:DiscordRPC.Party.PrivacySetting) to `Private`.

 This will change the "Join" button to a "Ask To Join".
-Users can directly respond to this in Discord, or you can listen to this event and respond to it directly in game using the (xref:DiscordRPC.DiscordRpcClient.OnJoinRequested)
+Users can directly respond to this in Discord, or you can listen to this event and respond to it directly in game using the [OnJoinRequested](xref:DiscordRPC.DiscordRpcClient.OnJoinRequested)

 ![ask to join](https://i.lu.je/2025/Discord_P1f65SgZun.png)

-Subscribe to these events and use the (xref:DiscordRPC.DiscordRpcClient.Respond):
+Subscribe to these events and use the [Respond](xref:DiscordRPC.DiscordRpcClient.Respond(DiscordRPC.User,System.Boolean)):

 ```cs
 client.Subscribe(EventType.JoinRequest);